 “From changes to the buffers, to how we manage energy development, to how we manage every other activity....we are evaluating it and we are looking for input on what are the most important things to look at,” Culver said.

 Greater sage grouse once numbered in the millions across all or portions of 11 Western states.
-Populations have dropped 65% since 1986, government scientists recently concluded.
+Scientists with the U.S. Geological Survey said earlier this year that their numbers are down 65% since 1986.